Jaborandi Plant Health Benefits

 Jaborandi Plant Scientific Facts

-5. Description: Shrub of the Rutaceae family, growing up to 1.5 m high.
-The surface of its leaves is full of small secreting bags, which render a scent similar to that of orange when rubbed.
+- Description: This shrub of the Rutaceae family grows up to 1.5 m high.
+The surface of its leaves is made of small secreting bags, which, when rubbed, give it a scent similar to that of orange.

 How to use Jaborandi